 Cost of Studying in Germany: Private Universities

 Just as the other world-famous universities spread across the globe, private universities of Germany charge tuition fees from local as well as international students.
-Although the cost of studying in Germany for a particular course varies from one university to another, private institutions in the country are renowned for their specialised programs in order to potentially pose competitions against those offering free education.
-The average cost of programs offered by private universities is around 16,00,000 INR and the cost of accommodation is approximated at 1,00,000 INR.
+Although the cost of studying in Germany for a particular course varies from one university to another, private institutions in the country are renowned for their specialized programs in order to potentially pose competitions against those offering free education.
+The average cost of programs offered by private universities is around 1,21,000 INR – 28,30,000 INR and the cost of accommodation is approximated at 1,00,000 INR.

 Cost of Studying in Germany: Key Points To Remember